 Be quick – if you missed out on a good domain name before, you’d know what it feels like.
 If you are confused or need guidance, get in touch with your web developer.

 PS: When new domain types are added, they typically go through a release process, where owners of trademarks or key organisations are given the opportunity to register their domains before the registration is open to the public.
-Registrations during this phase can be confusing, but perservere.
+Registrations during this phase can be confusing, but persevere.

 PPS: Domain name registration fees can differ greatly from one registrar to the next.
 Do your research and shop around.